The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Several actions will increase the Beast Gauge:

-* Maim and Storm’s Eye will increase by 10.
+* Maim and Storm’s Eye will increase it by 10.
-* Storm’s Path and Mythril Tempest will increase by 20
+* Storm’s Path and Mythril Tempest will increase it by 20.
-* Infuriate will increase by 50
+* Infuriate will increase it by 50.

 Several actions can be used by spending the beast Gauge:

-* Inner Beast and Steel Cyclone will decrease by 50
+* Inner Beast and Steel Cyclone will decrease it by 50.
-* Fell Cleave and Decimate will decrease by 50
+* Fell Cleave and Decimate will decrease it by 50.
-* Inner Chaos and Chaotic Cyclone will decrease by 50
+* Inner Chaos and Chaotic Cyclone will decrease it by 50.
-* Upheaval will decrease by 20
+* Upheaval will decrease it by 20.
-* Onslaught will decrease by 20
+* Onslaught will decrease it by 20.

-While our crit chance increase from the Beast Gauge did get removed in 5.0, we still want to keep the Beast Gauge and Infuriate charges ready for buff windows, most notably Trick Attack.
-Our goal for every trick attack is to spend ideally 170 gauge, on two Inner Chaos, one Upheaval and one  Fell Cleave.
+While our Crit chance increase from the Beast Gauge did get removed in 5.0, we still want to keep the Beast Gauge and Infuriate charges ready for buff windows, most notably Trick Attack.
+Our goal for every Trick Attack is to spend ideally 170 gauge, on two Inner Chaos, one Upheaval and one  Fell Cleave.

-Depending on the fight, you won’t get your full burst in every trick window, but you should aim to land one Upheaval and one Inner Chaos as a bare minimum.
+Depending on the fight, you won’t get your full burst in every Trick window, but you should aim to land one Upheaval and one Inner Chaos as a bare minimum.

 - - -